Casta??as: The Ultimate Guide to Cooking Chestnuts

 • Spoon the stuffing into a baking dish and bake for 30 minutes, or until golden brown and heated through.
 This ensures the stuffing is cooked through and has a delightful golden brown crust.

-3. Chestnut Cake: A Decadent and Indulgent Dessert
+3. chestnut cake: A Decadent and Indulgent Dessert

 For a truly special dessert, indulge in a chestnut cake.
 This decadent treat is perfect for a birthday or a special occasion.
 You can find pre-made chestnut purée in most supermarkets, which makes this recipe even easier.
 The chestnut flavour adds a unique and delicious twist to the classic cake.